BirchKwok/lynsedb/README.md

   exposed from one collection API.
-- **Domain-aware similarity**: use Haversine for coordinates, packed Tanimoto/Dice/Hamming for fingerprints, correlation for aligned profiles, and Hellinger or Wasserstein-1D for distributions.
+- **Domain-aware similarity**: use Haversine for coordinates, packed Tanimoto/Dice/Hamming for fingerprints, correlation for aligned profiles, Hellinger/Jensen–Shannon/Wasserstein-1D for distributions, and Chebyshev/Canberra/Bray–Curtis for feature and abundance data.
 - **Small operational footprint**: a single Python process can own the data directory during development; production can run as an HTTP service with API keys, health checks, readiness checks, metrics, OpenAPI, Docker, systemd, and